JonathanFejtek/rr-tech-challenge/README.md

 A. Alternatively, you could open two terminal sessions and `gulp` in the root folder in each session.
 This will automatically open two browser tabs serving the app on different servers.

-B. Or you could `gulp` in the root project folder and open two browser windows at address `localhost:3000`.
-I've found this to be a risky/unreliable way of testing multiple React sessions locally.
-I've just run into weird problems.
+B. Or you could open multiple sessions of the index.html file in the root folder.

 C. Or vist the app live @ `jfejtek.com/rr-challenge`.